You Haven't Done Nothin'

-"You Haven't Done Nothin" is a 1974 funk single by Stevie Wonder, taken from his album Fulfillingness' First Finale and featuring background vocals by The Jackson 5.
-The politically aware song became Wonder's fourth Number 1 pop hit and his tenth Number 1 soul hit.
+"You Haven't Done Nothin" is a 1974 funk single by Stevie Wonder, taken from his album Fulfillingness' First Finale and featuring background vocals by the Jackson 5.
+The politically aware song became Wonder's fourth number 1 pop hit and his tenth number 1 soul hit.
 It also reached Number 1 in Canada.
 In the UK the single spent five weeks on the chart, peaking at Number 30.

+Background

-The song was one of his angriest political statements and was aimed squarely at President Richard Nixon, who resigned two days after the record's release.
-The Jackson Five sing the words "Doo da wop!" repeatedly in the chorus, when Wonder sings "Jackson 5, join along with me, say".
+The song was one of his angriest political statements and was aimed directly at President Richard Nixon, who resigned two days after the release of the single.
+The Jackson 5 provided backing vocals, singing the words "Doo da wop!" during the chorus after Wonder sings "Jackson 5, join along with me, say".
 The song also features a thick clavinet track and an early appearance of the drum machine.
 The B-side "Big Brother", also a political statement, was taken from Wonder's 1972 album Talking Book.

-Billboard described "You Haven't Done Nothin'" as being "exceptionally powerful" and more subtle than most protest songs, particularly praising the synthesiser arrangement and the vocal performance.
+Billboard described "You Haven't Done Nothin'" as being "exceptionally powerful" and more subtle than most protest songs, particularly praising the synthesizer arrangement and the vocal performance.
 Cash Box called it a "super track filled with the memories of the great 'Superstition' a while back" and said that "musically, horns, keyboards, bass and guitar highlight and vocally, aside from Stevie's magic, the Jackson 5 is right in there on 'doo wops.'"
 Record World called it "a message song to end them all" in which Wonder "deals directly with those who'd only promise their way to a better world."